RLS-Modding/rls_career_overhaul/ReadMe.md

 ## Overview

 The **RLS Career Overhaul** mod significantly enhances the career mode experience in BeamNG.drive.
-It introduces a variety of freeroam events, dynamic police interactions, an improved economy, revamped deliveries, a sophisticated insurance system, expanded garage space, reworked dealerships, challenge mode system, Freeroam+ mode, loans system, and more.
+It introduces a variety of freeroam events, dynamic police interactions, an improved economy, revamped deliveries, a sophisticated insurance system, expanded garage space, reworked dealerships, loans system, and more.

+With **Challenge Modes** and **Freeroam+**, the mod offers multiple gameplay modes that allow you to play career however you want.
+Whether you prefer structured challenges with specific goals, economic freedom without constraints, or the standard career progression, there's a mode to suit your playstyle.

 Now, the mod is also **compatible with Italy** (using the Italy Addon).
 The Italy Addon is available via the Silver Patreon Membership.